The Wachowskis: Later collaborations

 Their next project was the Netflix science fiction drama series Sense8, created and written with J. Michael Straczynski.
 Sense8 features an international ensemble cast and was shot in multiple cities around the world.
 The Wachowskis directed most of the episodes of the first season, with the rest being handled by McTeigue, Tykwer, and their go-to visual effects supervisor on their movies, Dan Glass, in his directorial debut.
 The first season premiered in 2015 to generally positive reviews, particularly for the scale of the production and the presentation of diverse and LGBT characters and themes, winning the GLAAD Media Award for Outstanding Drama Series.
 It also received a Primetime Emmy Award nomination for Outstanding Original Main Title Theme Music.
 After the first season, Lilly took a break from it, for what turned out to be the remainder of the series.
 A Christmas special was released on December 23, 2016, with the remainder of the show's second season released in May 2017.
 Subsequently, the third season was canceled, and Sense8 concluded with a two-hour finale which aired in June 2018.

 In June 2016, the Academy of Motion Picture Arts and Sciences invited the Wachowskis to join its ranks.
+However, in April 2025, Lilly Wachowski said "I'm not in the Academy.
+I'm not going to join the Academy" during an interview.

 Solo projects

 In May 2019, it was reported that Lilly would co-write, and co-showrun the eight-episode first season of the drama-comedy series Work in Progress, created by Abby McEnany and Tim Mason for Showtime.
 The series premiered in December 2019.
 In January 2020, the series was renewed for a 10-episode second season, with which Lilly would continue to be involved.

-In August 2019, it was announced that Lana would be returning to write, direct and produce the fourth installment of the Matrix series, with Reeves and Moss also reprising their roles; it marks the first film made by only one of the Wachowskis.
+In August 2019, it was announced that Lana would be returning to write, direct and produce The Matrix Resurrections, the fourth installment of the Matrix series, with Reeves and Moss also reprising their roles; it marks the first film made by only one of the Wachowskis.
 Lana wrote the script with David Mitchell and Aleksandar Hemon.
 The film was released in December 2021.